IBM/SpectrumScaleAutomation/README.md

 The second-argument depends on the operation that is started by the launcher.
 - For backup the second argument can be the name of an independent fileset.
 If the fileset name is given as second argument then the backup operation will be performed for this fileset.
 - For storage tiering (migrate) the second argument can be the fully qualified path and file name of the policy file.
 Altenatively the policy file name can be defined within the migrate.sh script
 - For check the second argument can be the name of the component to be checked.
+For the check_spectrumarchive script the second argument should be set to "-e".

 The following parameters can be adjusted within the launcher script: